CraigWang1/custom-dataset-tools/LabelImg Shortcut/README.md

 Once activated, go to your labelImg window and draw your first rectangle.

 Then, press the **"e"** key.
-This automatically save the annotationn (ctrl s), move to the next image ('d'), and selects the rectangle tool to annotate another box ('w').
+This automatically save the annotation, move to the next image, and selects the rectangle tool to annotate another box.

+You can also press the `r` key to zoom in if annotating small objects.

 Essentially, it makes the process go from 4 keystrokes/image to 1 keystroke/image, making it a much faster, more efficient, and more enjoyable process.